platocrat/leetcode/data-structures-and-algorithms/hash-table/easy/README.md

 * `0 <= A.length <= 200`
 * `0 <= B.length <= 200`
 * `A` and `B` both contain only spaces and lowercase letters.

+## Intuition
+Hash tables are often used to avoid linear searches.